 The final 40% comes from a variety of collaborators.
 Marshall Wyatt of Old Hat Records has contributed a number of early “hillbilly” sides—the type of material that music fans and scholars have come to expect of him.
 John Levin, our co-producer on the Charles Asbury vinyl set from 2018, has made available some of the most precious early recordings in existence.
 Colin Hancock, who is advising us on how to pitch the selections, not only opened his collection but also made several playlist suggestions.
 The American Folklife Collection of the Libarary of Congress, the Davidson Library at the University of California-Santa Barbara, and the Great 78 Project have also been rich resources.

-Folks who graciously contributed a record or two include Tim Brooks and Paul Charosh, the late Allen Debus, Michael Devecka, Ken Flaherty, Davis Hart, Charley Hummel, Darrell Lehman and Paul Christenzen, the Center for Popular Music at Middle Tennessee State University, Sterling Morris, the late Jack Raymond, Kinney Rorrer, Chuck Shaffer, Adam Swanson, and Jeffrey Wood.
+Folks who graciously contributed a record or two include Tim Brooks and Paul Charosh, the late Allen Debus, Michael Devecka, Ken Flaherty, Davis Hart, Charley Hummel, Darrell Lehman and Paul Christenzen, the Center for Popular Music at Middle Tennessee State University, R. Connor Montgomery, Sterling Morris, the late Jack Raymond, Kinney Rorrer, Chuck Shaffer, Adam Swanson, and Jeffrey Wood.

 We are deeply grateful to all these kind friends!